 Emergency Medical Technician (EMT), Continuing Education Workforce Certificate

-Introduces theory and techniques of basic emergency medical care in the pre-hospital setting and pathophysiological principles related to the recognition and management of a variety of patient conditions.
+Emergency Medical Technicians (EMTs) respond to emergency calls, perform medical services, and transport patients to medical facilities.
+This program introduces theory and techniques of basic emergency medical care in the pre-hospital setting and pathophysiological principles related to the recognition and management of a variety of patient conditions.

 At the completion of the Emergency Medical Technician (EMT) program, the graduate will be able to: